-A visit to Etosha during the dry months of June to October means you’ll be treated to some of the best wildlife viewing that you can have on the continent.
+A safari in Etosha during the dry months of June to October means you’ll be treated to some of the best wildlife viewing experiences on the continent.
 The lack of rain forces animals to congregate around the waterholes spread out in the park.

-Of all the camp waterholes, Okaukeujo waterhole (at the camp of the same name) is a stand out.
-There’s a low wall around one side of the big waterhole so you can sit on a bench just a few metres away from a herd of elephants having a mud bath: Etosha magic at its best.
+Of all the camp waterholes, Okaukuejo waterhole (at the camp of the same name) is a stand out.
+There’s a low wall around one side of the big waterhole, so you can sit on a bench just a few meters away from a herd of elephants having a mud bath: Etosha magic at its best.